open-mas/openmas/docs/guides/configuration/index.md

 | `plugin_paths` | List of paths to look for plugins | `[]` |
 | `extension_paths` | List of paths to look for local framework extensions | `[]` |

-For communicator-specific options, refer to the [Communication Guide](communication/index.md).
+For communicator-specific options, refer to the [Communicator Configuration guide](communicator_configuration.md).
+For port configuration details, see the [Port Configuration guide](port_configuration.md).